-Costs under 2019 DAU
+Costs under 2021 undertaking

-The 2019 DAU, incorporating the QCA's required amendments, provides for the QCA to determine which parties will bear the costs of the QCA and the reasonable costs of the parties.
-Clause 17.4(c) states:
+The 2021 undertaking provides for the QCA to determine which parties will bear the costs of the QCA and the reasonable costs of the parties.
+Clause 17.4(d) states:

-(c) (Costs awarded as QCA determines) The costs of the QCA and the reasonable costs of the parties are to be borne by the parties in such proportions as determined by the QCA.
+(d) (Costs awarded as QCA determines) The costs of the QCA and the reasonable costs of the parties are to be borne by the parties in such proportions as determined by the QCA.